stasaki/clei2block/README.md

     * `train_y_col.txt.gz`: sample id
     * `train_y_row.txt.gz`: gene id

 Sample order must be identical for all inputs.
 Gene order must be identical for linear regression inputs and protein outcome.
-Test data should follow the same format, but the file name begins with `test` instead of `training`.
+Test data should follow the same format, but the file name begins with `test` instead of `train`.

 Run clei2blck model with the demo data through docker